 Statistics gathered throughout the United States suggest that getting struck from behind is the most common nationwide bicycle collision.
 In a rear-ender case, the general rule is that the vehicle hitting your bike from the back is at fault.
 But not every situation is the same.
 And finding fault in a car versus bike wreck is not always as simple as waving a magic wand.

-For example, even jaywalkers have the right not to get run over from another driver's negligence.
+For example, even jaywalkers have the right not to get run over by another driver’s negligence.
 Motorists must always observe a darting child chasing a ball, a walker crossing an unlit street within an implied crosswalk, etc. Sometimes people can agree to disagree about what caused or contributed to your accident.
 Once in a while, both sides bear some responsibility for what happened.
-While the police may try and answer this question of "who's at fault?" in the traffic investigation report, this can remain an elusive exercise.
+While the police may try to answer the question of “who’s at fault?” in the traffic investigation report, this can remain elusive.

 Unless these peace officers saw what happened, their report’s findings are largely an opinion.
 Most of the police report, if not all, is inadmissible hearsay.
 True, your excited utterances to the sheriff’s deputy, CHP, or local Redondo Beach police may tell part of the story.

 But what if you said these things in the heat of the moment after undergoing the G-forces of a terrible crash?
 Once the adrenaline wears off and you can think clearly again, you may have more to add or subtract.
 So it’s possible and probable that the officers jotted down a written narrative placing you at fault is incomplete.